Superintendent – Dr. Mark Eastridge | Director of College & Career Readiness – Jennie Capelle

 HOW ARE WE GOING TO GET THERE?

-Expansion of Project Lead the Way (PLTW) to include courses in junior high school.
-PLTW’s project-based curriculum supports programs in Science, Technology, Engineering & Mathematics (STEM).
+- Expansion of Project Lead the Way (PLTW) to include courses in junior high school.
+PLTW’s project-based curriculum supports programs in Science, Technology, and Engineering & Mathematics (STEM).

-Work Ethic Certification that emphasize the “soft skills” that are crucial to employers.
+- Work Ethic Certification that emphasizes the “soft skills” that are crucial to employers.